 Q. Am I obligated to hire the attorney I speak to?

 A. No. You are under no obligation to hire a professional work comp lawyer in our group, even if you have already spoken with the lawyer.
 If you would like to discuss your legal options in a no obligation consultation, please call San Jose Workers’ Compensation Lawyers Group at 408-850-6566.
 All of the information you share is confidential and will not be shared with any other organization.
-Consultations are free, so why wait to learn how the aggressive work injury attorneys we work with can help you during a stressful time.
+Consultations are free, so why wait to learn how the aggressive work injury attorneys we work with can help you by filing work compensation claim during a stressful time.